Building Community Through Employee Resource Groups at UMB

 • Must include members from at least two different schools or administrative units

-• Welcomes all UMB employees to participate in events and activities
+• Welcome all UMB employees as members and to participate in events and activities

 • Receives administrative support and funding from the Office of Equity, Diversity, and Inclusion (OEDI)